NitorCreations/OperationChina2013/README.md

  * ```download``` allows downloading the presentation in a couple of formats contained in a single zip file.

 Each can have set passwords by defining ```-Dhttp{context}passwords={password.properties}``` where password.properties is just a property file with ```username=password``` entries.
-The authentication method used is digest authentication so getting the run password in an open WLAN is not trivial.
-The presentation already stretches the capabilities of the Raspberry Pi so I didn't want to over stretch by using SSL and for most situations I think that would be overkill.
+The authentication method used is digest authentication so sniffing the run password in an open WLAN is not trivial.
+The presentation already stretches the capabilities of the Raspberry Pi so I didn't want to push it by using SSL.
+For most situations I think that would be overkill.

 ## Caveats ##